 Access and Activities

-A wonderful coastal footpath links the Meredith Houseworth Memorial Seashore to another Nature Trust preserve on Grand Manan, the Thomas B. Munroe Memorial Shoreline.
-The trail starts at the Whistle lighthouse, winds through the Thomas B. Munro Memorial Shoreline, and continues southeast along Seven Days’ Work cliff to Whale Cove where it meets the Meredith Houseworth Memorial Seashore.
+A wonderful coastal footpath (Red Trail) links the Meredith Houseworth Memorial Seashore to the Seven Days Work Cliff Nature Preserve, and the Thomas B. Munro Memorial Shoreline.
+The trail starts at the Whistle lighthouse, winds through the Thomas B. Munro Memorial Shoreline, and continues southeast along Seven Days Work cliff to Whale Cove where it meets the Meredith Houseworth Memorial Seashore.
 From there, the Grand Manan Trail snakes north again towards the Hole-in-the-Wall sea arch and on to the famous Swallowtail Lighthouse.